robertfischer3/fischer3_a2a_introduction/docs/non-technical/02_security/Security_for_Non_Technical_Personnel.md

 ### Threat 7: Information Disclosure

 #### What It Is
-Sensitive information is unintentionally exposed through error messages, logs, or responses.
+Sensitive information is unintentionally exposed through verbose error messages, detailed logging, or overly broad responses.

 #### Real-World Analogy
-A website error message displays: "Login failed for user 'admin' - password incorrect, SQL error on line 42 of /var/www/database.php"
+A website error message displays: "Login failed for user 'admin' - password incorrect, SQL error on line 42 of /var/www/database.php."
+This gives the attacker critical intelligence about the system's technology stack and file structure, helping them plan the next attack.
-This tells attackers: the username 'admin' exists, there's a SQL database, and where the code file is located.

 #### How It Happens in A2A Systems